NoroffFEU/development-platforms/Azure-DevOps-case-study.md

 Last but not least GitHub has better security features, and with the possibility to purchase and additional license for advanced securtiy.

-The information behind the comparison above is found at https://intercept.cloud/en/news/github-vs-azure-en/ where the conclusion in my opinion seems correct based on the slim experience I have with both development systems.
+The information behind the comparison above is found at https://intercept.cloud/en/news/github-vs-azure-en/

+Several comparisons of the two systems were researched, the information in the link above seemed most correct based on my own experiences and understandings.

 ## Summary